annacampainha/annacampainha.github.io/essays/reflection12.md

 ## Conclusion

 It&#39;s clear that JavaScript is new to me, but I am excited to learn more about it.
 Although I am a Senior and can&#39;t wait to graduate, something about this semester tells me JavaScript, and I will be best friends with excellent outcomes.
-However, I must remind myself that when competing than to stay competent:
+However, I must remind myself that when competing that to stay competent:

 - Success is not linear